 Target: 15 to 17-inch screen, Full HD at a minimum, UHD if your budget allows

-Video editing can require some very particular specs, and it’s essential to have a basic idea of what a device can handle or whether you need some customization.
+Video editing can require some very particular specs, and it’s essential to have a basic idea of what a device can handle or whether you need some customization when purchasing a good laptop for video editing.
 With the variety that HP® offers, you’re likely to find a device that can create videos that you are proud to share with the world, whether you are a hobbyist or committed to professional video editing.